sgunadhya/blog/content/review/snow_crash.md

 ** Political movements of the 90s
 ** 90s subculture

+An overarching idea of *Snow Crash* is the idea of a virus.
+Virus, as you know, might mean one of these things -

+* A biological microbe which spreads diseases
+* In the context of computers and networking, a Virus is a computer program that replicates itself many times over on a host machines and stalls any useful work

+Neal borrows ideas from *Memetics* and extends the idea of Virus in an abstract fashion.
+A Virus is an abstract concept which spreads itself through any population.
+The medium of spread could be anything - in the context of a viral disease it is a human body and human contact; in the context of a networked computer it is the operating system.
+When we say that a particular idea or a social media post has become viral, we are talking about Virus in the abstract term.
+Mass Hysteria is a spread of a viral idea which spreads FUD in the people.
+A fad is a virus which spread through the population using mass media.
+A law is a viral idea which is spread through the established machinery of Governance.
+A language is also a medium for a Viral breakout.
+Neal goes a step further and points out that the mythical struggle between good and evil is the eternal struggle of mankind to prevent the spread of Virus or a Viral outbreak.

 * Overarching idea of a virus
 ** Sumerian Myth
 ** Virus in the body